okaidigital/Okai.Ofx/README.md

 # Okai.OFX
-## The Okai.OFX library is used to analyze OFX files and extract financial transactions.
+## The Okai.OFX Library is used to analyze OFX files and extract financial transactions.
 OFX (Open Financial Exchange) is a common format for exchanging financial information between financial institutions and financial applications.

 ## .NET version
 .NET 8